laravel-enso/documentation/docs/frontEnd/tabs.md

 Simply Tabs

 ## Usage

-The component can be used outside of the Enso ecosystem.
+Unless where specified otherwise, the components can be used outside of the Enso ecosystem.

 ### Demo